30+ Plastic-Free Snack Ideas For Zero-Waste Snacking

 Zero-Waste Smoothies

-Smoothies are a great way to use up fruit and vegetables that are going off, and can even be frozen in jars or your old Tupperware containers.
+Shop bought smoothies may come in plastic, but homemade smoothies are a great way to reduce waste.
+They are a great way to use up fruit and vegetables that are going off, and can even be frozen in jars or in your old Tupperware containers.
 Just take your smoothie out of the freezer the night before, defrost it in the fridge, and it’ll be ready for the morning.

 Bulk Plastic-Free Snacks